sintefmath/multilevelDA/ResultReproduction.md

 - Figure 4: `notebooks/DoubleJet-Resoltions4paper.ipynb` (results are seeded)

-- Figure 5: tikz + requires running `scripts/DoubleJetVarianceLevel-DA.py` + `scripts/DoubleJetVarianceLevel-DA-PP.py` (with right `source_path` to the output folder of the preceding script and with different functionals in the code for a- and b-plot, see comments in the code)
+- Figure 5: tikz + requires running `scripts/DoubleJetVarianceLevel-DA.py` + `scripts/DoubleJetVarianceLevel-DA-PP.py`
+(The first script save results in a newly created putput folder.
+The second script requries to set `source_path` to the output folder of the first script.
+Moreover, for different functionals, follow the instructions in the second script to create the a- and b-plot.
+Also the second script saves results in a newly created output folder.)

-- Table 1: `notebooks/DoubleJet-SpeedUp.ipynb` (with the corresponding output folders of practical costs and variances)
+- Table 1: `notebooks/DoubleJet-SpeedUp.ipynb` (requires to set the output folders of the previous cost and variance experiments are manual inputs)

 > The next figures require running
+> - `scripts/DoubleJetSLDA.py -L 9`
+>
+> Then set the output folder of this script as `truth_path` in the following scripts
+>
 > - `scripts/DoubleJetSLDA.py -L 9 -Ne 50`, and
 > - e.g. `scripts/DoubleJetMLDA.py -ls 6 7 8 9 -Nes 275 134 46 13`
 >
-> (with right `truth_path` for the output of the truth)
+> Again, output folders are created and those folders paths have to be manually set in the following notebooks!

-- Figure 6: `notebooks/DoubleJet-DA-PostProcessing-ERR4paper.ipynb` (with right output folders as input)
+- Figure 6: `notebooks/DoubleJet-DA-PostProcessing-ERR4paper.ipynb` (set folder path as explained above)

-- Figure 7: `notebooks/DoubleJet-DA-PostProcessing-ERRloc4paper.ipynb` (with right output folders as input) + requires running `scripts/DoubleJetMLDA.py -ls 6 7 8 9 -Nes 275 134 46 13` (with right `truth_path` for the output of the truth AND `min_localisation_level=1` see comment in the upper part of the script)
+- Figure 7: `notebooks/DoubleJet-DA-PostProcessing-ERRloc4paper.ipynb` (set folder path as explained above) + requires running `scripts/DoubleJetMLDA.py -ls 6 7 8 9 -Nes 275 134 46 13` (with right `truth_path` for the output of the truth AND `min_localisation_level=1` see comment in the upper part of the script)

-- Figure 8: `notebooks/DoubleJet-MLDA-PostProcessing-MLscores4paper.ipynb` (with right output folders as input)
+- Figure 8: `notebooks/DoubleJet-MLDA-PostProcessing-MLscores4paper.ipynb` (set folder path as explained above)

-- Figure 9: `notebooks/DoubleJet-MLRanks-PostProcessing4paper.ipynb` (with right output folders as input)  + requires running `scripts/DoubleJetMLRanks.py`
+- Figure 9: `notebooks/DoubleJet-MLRanks-PostProcessing4paper.ipynb` (set folder path as explained above)  + requires running `scripts/DoubleJetMLRanks.py`

-- Figure 10: `notebooks/DoubleJet-DA-PostProcessing-Drifter4paper.ipynb` (with right output folders as input)
+- Figure 10: `notebooks/DoubleJet-DA-PostProcessing-Drifter4paper.ipynb` (set folder path as explained above)

-- Figure 11: `notebooks/DoubleJet-DA-PostProcessing-DrifterERR4paper.ipynb` (with right output folders as input)
+- Figure 11: `notebooks/DoubleJet-DA-PostProcessing-DrifterERR4paper.ipynb` (set folder path as explained above)

-- Figure 12: `notebooks/DoubleJet-DA-PostProcessing-DrifterKDE4paper.ipynb` (with right output folders as input)
+- Figure 12: `notebooks/DoubleJet-DA-PostProcessing-DrifterKDE4paper.ipynb` (set folder path as explained above)

-- Table 2: `notebooks/DoubleJet-DA-PostProcessing-DrifterKDE4paper.ipynb` (with right output folders as input, see far down in the notebook)
+- Table 2: `notebooks/DoubleJet-DA-PostProcessing-DrifterKDE4paper.ipynb` (set folder path as explained above, see far down in the notebook)

 A lot of parameters are collected in `utils/DoubleJetParametersReproduction.py`.